puzzle/amm-techlab/content/en/docs/04.0/argocd.md

 argocd app get argo-$LAB_USER --refresh
 ```

-You will see that even with auto-sync and self-healing enabled the status is still 'OutOfSync'.
+You will see that even with auto-sync and self-healing enabled the status is still OutOfSync.
 You have to enable auto pruning explicitly:

 ```bash
 argocd app set argo-$LAB_USER --auto-prune